Royal Netherlands Institute for Sea Research

 The Wadden Sea is a UNESCO World Heritage Site characterized by vast intertidal habitats and a rich and diverse flora and fauna.
 Its shallow waters form critical nursery habitats for ecologically and commercially important fishes that use the North Sea during their adult phase and foraging and breeding habitats for marine mammals and threatened shorebirds.
 It serves a particularly important role as a refuelling station in the spring and autumn for migratory birds using the east Atlantic Flyway.
-From crawling critters to flying creatures, the Wadden sea encompasses a variety of taxa and trophic groups facing different threats and scenarios.
+From crawling critters to flying creatures, the Wadden Sea encompasses a variety of taxa and trophic groups facing different threats and scenarios.
 Several questions have been answered on a specific level, but what is happening at the ecosystem level is still unclear.

-You will get hands-on experience on how to use the software Ecopath with Ecosim (EwE) to build a food web model and learn more about ecosystem indicators and food web dynamics.
+The student will get hands-on experience on how to use the software Ecopath with Ecosim (EwE) to build a food web model and learn more about ecosystem indicators and food web dynamics.

 Requirements